Heavy Neutral Leptons from kaon decays in the SHiP experiment

 where $\alpha$ and $\beta$ refer to the mixings responsible for HNL production and decay, respectively.
 Moreover, the limits are placed investigating a particular signature -- decay mode -- and we consider them separately.
 The corresponding SHiP sensitivity is presented in Figs.\ref{fig:sensitivity_e}, \ref{fig:sensitivity_mu}, \ref{fig:sensitivity_emu} and \ref{fig:sensitivity_tau}

 together with SHiP sensitivity based on D-meson decays\,\cite{SHiP:2018xqw} and previous limits on the sterile-active mixing from direct searches, from cosmology (grey regions: Big Bang Nucleosynthesis constraints are scanned from Fig.\,4.10 of Ref.\,\cite{Alekhin:2015byh} which in the interesting mass range is repeated from the restriction of $\tau_s<0.1$\,sec in Fig. 1 of Ref.\,\cite{Boyarsky:2009ix}) and the reference line for the see-saw mechanism relation, $U^2\approx\frac{\sqrt{m_{atm}^2}}{M_N} \approx 0.05\,\text{eV} / M_N$.
-One observes that the SHiP experiment is capable of fully exploring the central parts of kinematically available regions above the cosmological BBN constraint (regions in grey).
+One observes that the SHiP experiment is capable of fully exploring the central parts of kinematically available regions above the cosmological BBN constraint (the regions shown in grey), if the HNL lifetime is saturated by the same mixing.
 Remarkably, the see-saw line refers approximately to the \emph{minimal mixing} at which the corresponding sterile neutrino contributes sufficiently large amount to active neutrino masses.
-The region \emph{below BBN line} is forbidden from cosmology.
+The region \emph{below the BBN line} is forbidden from cosmology.
 Therefore, if the direct searches reveal negative results, \emph{this will close the simple seesaw scheme for the light HNL} provided BBN limits are solid.
+What will remain is the hierarchical pattern: the dominant mixing with tau-neutrino, $|U_\tau|^2\gg |U_\mu|^2,\,|U_e|^2$ may ensure HNL decays faster than 0.1\,s because of relatively larger $|U_\tau|^2$, which is not directly tested at SHiP.

 Note, that in our study we treat HNL as Majorana particles, while they are considered to be Dirac in PS191 and in E949 experimental analyses.
 Therefore, to present these results on our plots we have divided their limits by square root of two.
 Moreover, the original analysis of PS191 collaboration is based only on HNL interactions via charged currents: the neutral current contributions to all processes with HNL have been ignored.
 Following the analysis of Ref.\,\cite{Ruchayskiy:2011aa} we include the missed contributions from the neutral currents and implement all the relevant corrections for PS191 limits presented in Figs.\,\ref{fig:sensitivity_e}-\ref{fig:sensitivity_emu}.